2006 Montenegrin independence referendum: Pro-independence

 The pro-independence camp mainly concentrated on history and national minority rights.
-Montenegro was recognized an independent country in the 1878 Congress of Berlin.
-Its independence was extinguished in 1918 when its assembly declared union with Serbia.
-The minor ethnic groups are promised full rights in an independent Montenegro, with their languages being included into the new Constitution.
+Montenegro was recognized as an independent country in 1878 Congress of Berlin.
+Its independence was extinguished in 1918 when its assembly declared union with Serbia to form the Kingdom of Slovenes, Croats and Serbs.
+The minor ethnic groups are promised full rights in an independent Montenegro, with their languages being included in the new Constitution.

 The camp's leader was Prime Minister of Montenegro Milo Đukanović.